engineersCode/facultydev1/README.md

 permalink: /
 ---

-# Engineers Code: Workshop for STEM Faculty
-# Computing for Teaching and Learning in 2020
+# Engineers Code: Workshop for STEM Faculty: Computing for Teaching and Learning

 > If you are a teacher or interested in the design of the course, see the [meta](https://github.com/engineersCode/facultydev1/blob/gh-pages/meta.md) document.